lukaszmichalskii/PWR-Racing-Team/README.md

 ### Optimizations
-We could store the counted paths in memory because the graph is undirected, hence the shortest path from A -> B is equal to the shortest path z B -> A, so we would not have to count this value again.
+We could store the counted paths in memory because the graph is undirected, hence the shortest path from A -> B is equal to the shortest path from B -> A, so we would not have to count this value again.

 ### Additional information